 4 ripe tomatoes

-1/2 cup good black olive, pitted and halved
+1/2 cup good black olives, like kalamata, pitted and halved

 1/2 cup good green olives, pitted and halved